enterspeedhq/enterspeed-docs/docs/getting-started/intro.md

 ### Transforming data

-Once the data have been ingested into Enterspeed, we can start transforming it.
+Once the data have been ingested into Enterspeed, you can start transforming it.

-We do this by using our Schema designer.
+You do this by using our Schema designer.
 Here you can combine data from multiple sources and select which data you want to be available to the front-end.

 Once the data is transformed it gets stored in a high-performance Redis database that can be stored across multiple geographical regions.